Quadrobics

 Quadrobics is a form of physical exercise and a youth subculture that involves using all four limbs, as if imitating quadrupedal animal locomotion.

 Etymology and history

 The word "quadrobics" is a portmanteau of the words "quattuor" (Latin for "four") and "aerobics".
 Quadrobics began as a sports hobby and over time turned into a trend that started to take over social networks.
 It is said to have been invented by Japanese sprinter Kenichi Ito, who in 2008 set the world record for running the 100-m track on all four limbs.
 Four years later, he beat his own record and was listed in the Guinness Book of Records.
-As of 2025, the record is 15.66 seconds, set by American Collin McClure in 2022.
+As of 2026, the record is 14.55 seconds, set by Ryusei Yonee in September 2025.

 Quadrobics as a sport and fitness activity

 Quadrobics is not yet officially recognised as a sport, but its enthusiasts organise competitions within their communities.
 As a sport, quadrobics is close to parkour.
 As a fitness activity, it, according to Vogue, "combines elements of aerobics and callisthenics" and, having been designed to "engage all four limbs simultaneously", provides an "effective full-body workout".
 As fitness expert Tomi Akande explained to the magazine, a quadrobic workout routine trains several major muscle groups, improving strength, agility, and coordination.